shiofreecss/shiofreecss.github.io/README.md

-# ShioFreeCSS Portfolio Website
+# ShioDev Portfolio Website

 This repository contains the source code for my personal portfolio website hosted on GitHub Pages.
-The site showcases all the applications I've built.
+The site showcases my professional background, technical skills, and development activities.

 ## Technologies Used

 - HTML5
 - CSS3 (with CSS variables and modern layout techniques)
 - JavaScript (ES6+)
-- Font Awesome for icons
+- Font Awesome and Devicon for icons
+- GitHub Stats API integration

 ## Features

 - Responsive design that works on all devices
 - Modern UI with smooth animations
-- Project showcase with links to live demos and source code
+- Comprehensive display of skills and expertise
+- GitHub activity tracking and statistics
 - Contact information and social links

 ## How to View